 How to apply: Admission will be by permission of the instructor.
 Typically, the application will ask for a one-paragraph statement of interest, and you’ll also need to submit your résumé along with it.
 Particular project-based learning teachers may have additional steps, such as an in-person interview, as part of the application process.
-The OCEL Application will be available online in early March.
+The OCEL Application will be available online starting March 21.

-- Civil Justice Through The Courts Clinic *
+- Civil Justice and National Advocacy Clinic *

 - Conservation Law and Policy Clinic*